jtirila/CarND-Behavioral-Cloning-P3/planning.md

 ## TODO

+ * Prepare an AWS environment for training the model
  * Implement a pipeline similar to that in lecture and perform the same test runs that are performed in the lecture
    * Plan for plug and play changeable models (network structures)